witrac/iot-embeddedc/README.md

 Connect
 -------

-After initializing the *gatewayclient*, we can connect to IBM Watson Internet of Things Platform by calling the *connectiotf* function:
+After initializing the `gatewayclient`, we can connect to IBM Watson IoT Platform by calling the `connectiotf` function:

 ``` {.sourceCode .c}
 #include "gatewayclient.h"